paixaop/node-sodium/docs/sodium.md

 The same method can be applied to the other objects exposed through `sodium`.

 The low level API gives you access to all ported `libsodium` functions directly.
-If you have experience using `libsodium` you can bypass the highlevel APIs and use `libsodium` directly.
+If you have experience using `libsodium` you can bypass the high-level APIs and use `libsodium` directly.